~ I Lay My Regrets to Rest ~

 It is very difficult to hear what others are telling you, until you can get past yourself.

 I am not very good with conflict.
-This is why I believe I became a bit reactive.
 My family never had any conflict.
 I know you are thinking “What the hell, not possible”.
 We would chew off our arm to avoid conflict.
 I believe, it had to do with shame and self worth, if you felt something was your fault.
 It was difficult saying sorry, because it meant you were somehow a bad person.
 We had the power and beauty of being sorry, all jumbled up.
 When conflict did arise, we would just roll it into a tiny ball and bury it deep, deep down inside.
 Healthy?
 NO!

 It has been a long process, learning how to be calm and have healthy discussions.
-Thanks to my reactive dog, I have learned to stand in the presence of of earth shattering, ear ringing, cell shaking chaos.
+Thanks to my reactive dog, I have learned we can’t hide or avoid everything.
+There are times I must stand in the presence of of earth shattering, ear ringing, cell shaking chaos.
 Just like a reactive person needs, I remain calm for him.
 I understand his brain is out of control, he needs me to guide him out of the situation and calm him down.
 I take the wheel.
 Sometimes we go back and try again.
 Sometimes he just can’t handle it.
 I completely understand, he is fighting the good fight.
 He tries for me and I try for him.
 There is a connection of understanding, that cannot be merely explained in words.

 I feel very blessed to have a huge amount of stubbornness.
 I don’t feel good about my writing, but somehow I just keep going.
-I truly want to rid the world of misunderstandings.
 I want people to be the best they can be, even if they are perceived as strange or odd.
-Often times, my perspective is a bit unusual compared to many people I know.
-I feel like I am a bit different, maybe an outsider.
-Somehow, I am slowly coming out of my deep dark cave…it’s scary!!!
-I keep trying though.

 What has really helped me the most was finally cementing the answer to this question into my consciousness, “Is life simply happening to us or are we active participants with choices?”
 I recently read “The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life” by Mark Manson.
 The biggest takeaway for me was the story told about William James.
 He answered this question for himself and his entire life changed.
 I highly recommend this book.